Vectorized/multicaller/API.md

 fallback() external payable
 ```

-Uncompresses the calldata and performs a delegatecall to itself.
+Decompresses the calldata and performs a delegatecall with the decompressed calldata to itself.

 Accompanying JavaScript library to compress the calldata:
 https://github.com/vectorized/solady/blob/main/js/solady.js